NiryoRobotics/pyniryo/docs/vision/image_processing_overview.rst

 | You can import it using :python:`from pyniryo import vision`.

 .. note::
-    You can also import only the methods you want: :python:`from pyniryo import uncompress_image, undistort_image`.
+    You can also import only the methods you want: :python:`from pyniryo import uncompress_image`.

 Play with Robot video stream
 -------------------------------------